lbzfran/stdlib/README.md

 set myself up faster either through me understanding how to implement specific things, or having a point of reference for implementing it.

-The subparts will be split up, sometimes more than it should be.
+The subparts will be split up based on functionality.

-This split will mostly be for understanding-- so I can visually see how things map to each other.
-For actual projects, they can be more isolated and portable.

 current examples of mapping:
 ```